hrishikeshsathyian/tp/docs/UserGuide.md

 ### Deleting a wedding: `delete`

 You can delete a wedding from the wedding planner based on the provided index.
+You can delete any wedding(even the active one) with an wedding open or without.

 Format: `delete INDEX`